earphone/Just-BCS-Things/Submittal Automation-v0.20150915/README.txt

 		Then close all word and excel.exe open in task manager
 ==============================================================================
 Notes:
-	"Clear Files with Extension" deletes files in the same folder Gets user prompt for file extension
+	If Running again, Clear all PDF's from Misc Documents "Clear Files with Extension" deletes files in the same folder Gets user prompt for file extension